 The Aboriginal people maintain their historic connection to the ancestral lands and waters, and hundreds of koalas rest amid the branches, nibbling on eucalyptus leaves or resting in the treetops.

 Litchfield National Park exemplifies the rugged beauty of Australia’s “Top End”.
 The park preserves crystal pools, magnetic termite mounds, and sandstone pillars that represent a microcosm of the fascinating natural scenery of the Northern Territory.

 With fantastic short trails perfect for day hikes or longer treks that run alongside creeks, waterfalls, and untouched tropical monsoon rainforest, you can find the freestanding sandstone pillars and blocks that resemble ruins of a forgotten civilization or uncover the majesty of Wangai Falls.

 The preservation of the land has greater context when exploring during an Aboriginal tour or planning a unique Australia safari tour in the famous national park.

-Whether on fascinating hiking trails through the ancient sandstone or during an exploration of the wetland, you can hear the stories, experience the natural wonder, and appreciate the spectacle of Kakadu National Park.
+Whether hiking, an essential Australian experience, through the ancient sandstone or exploring the wetland, you can hear the stories, experience the natural wonder, and appreciate the spectacle of Kakadu National Park.